syncfusion-content/extension-docs/Extension/Faq/How-to-get-rid-of-from-multiple-version-alert-message-in-Syncfusion-Xamarin-Toolbox.md

 ---
 layout: post
-title: Get rid of from multiple version alert message in Xamarin Toolbox
+title: Get rid of from multiple version alert in Syncfusion Xamarin Toolbox
 description: how to get rid of from multiple version alert message when drag and drop a Syncfusion Xamarin component from Syncfusion Xamarin Toolbox?
 platform: extension
 control: Syncfusion Extensions